JSTOR-Labs/plant-humanities/nepenthes/README.md

 <param ve-entity eid="Q7167" title="colonialism">
 <param ve-entity eid="Q98871730" title="world's fairs" aliases="world’s fairs">
 The 1840s, however, saw a tremendous increase in plant mobility and, in turn, European access to nepenthes.
 Expanding colonial trade networks and faster modes of land and maritime travel coupled with the invention of the Wardian case—a sealed box for shipping live plants—and other technologies brought nepenthes into cultivation in Europe for the first time.[^ref6] A cultural history of nepenthes focused on this transformative moment in human-plant relations illuminates how nineteenth-century artists active in Ghent and Paris contributed to a sudden explosion of interest in pitcher plants and their display in modern urban spaces.
-Artists of the 1850s and 1860s, for example, cultivated a visual language for advertising nepenthes to wealthy collectors and, at the same time, celebrated its municipal use as an exotic ornamental in public green spaces.[^ref7] Interpolating these horticultural conventions, which primarily emphasized nepenthes’ shape, color, and markings, artists of the mid-1870s developed a botanical aesthetic of wonder in their illustrations that accompanied news of groundbreaking discoveries about plant carnivory.[^ref8] By exploring the participation of these images in shaping cultural attitudes toward plants in late-nineteenth-century Europe, this visual narrative also connects such attitudes to the contemporary problem known as “plant blindness” and current efforts to conserve endangered species.[^ref9]
+Artists of the 1850s and 1860s, for example, cultivated a visual language for advertising nepenthes to wealthy collectors and celebrated its municipal use in public green spaces.[^ref7] Interpolating these horticultural conventions, artists of the mid-1870s developed a botanical aesthetic of wonder for illustrations accompanying news of groundbreaking discoveries about plant carnivory.[^ref8] By exploring the participation of these images in shaping cultural attitudes toward plants in late-nineteenth-century Europe, this visual narrative also connects such attitudes to the contemporary problem known as “plant blindness” and current efforts to conserve endangered species.[^ref9]
 <param ve-image primary region="486,214,2258,1917" url="https://ia800503.us.archive.org/BookReader/BookReaderImages.php?id=mobot31753002364161&itemPath=%2F17%2Fitems%2Fmobot31753002364161&server=ia800503.us.archive.org&page=n103_w4272" title="_Plantes et Fleurs Exotiques_, _L’Illustration horticole_, vol. 26, 1879" attribute="Missouri Botanical Garden, Peter H. Raven Library, Biodiversity Heritage Library, CC">
 {#paragraph3}